 One of the most important aspects of the company experiencing a bumper year is that we continue to be able to support the charitable organisations that we have committed to for over a decade now.
 Donations in 2015 have proved remarkably successful in this regard.

 Obviously, without our customers’ continued patronage, these successes and the contributions to the charities that AquAid supports wouldn’t be possible, so our sincere thanks to all of you, dear AquAid customer!

 The Africa Trust

 The total sum of donations to The Africa Trust from January through to December 2015 was £807,450.00.
 These donations in part translated into 612 Elephant Pumps being built throughout Africa, where a safe, constant water supply is absolutely crucial.

 The total sum of donations to Christian Aid in 2015 was £112,113.00.
-This amount meant that Christian Aid were able to continue with their live saving work across the globe, with a focus on water related projects using funds donated by AquAid.
+This amount meant that Christian Aid was able to continue with their live-saving work across the globe, with a focus on water-related projects using funds donated by AquAid.

 The total sum of donations to both The Africa Trust and Christian Aid in 2015 is £919,585.00.
 This means an astonishing increase of £39,585.00 compared to the total donation of £880,000.00 in 2014.

 We again would like to express our sincere thanks to all those at AquAid and to all our customers for their incredible support last year.

 If you have any water cooler requirements, would like to become an AquAid customer and in so doing, support the life-saving sustainable work that AquAid continues to contribute to (at no extra cost to you), please feel free to contact us here – we’d be delighted to hear from you.